Botts-Innovative-Research/osh-oakridge-modules/sensors/sensorhub-driver-rapiscan/README.md

 -**Check Reachability:**

-Position Config: (*Settings for the location adn orientation of the rapiscan sensor.*)
+Position Config: (*Settings for the location and orientation of the rapiscan sensor.*)
 Location:
 -**Latitude:**
 -**Longitude:**